 TPU can be dried in an oven at 45-60 degrees Celsius for approximately 4-5 hours.

-For best results, TPU needs to be dryed after every print.
-One user mentioned that they got high quality parts after drying for 4 hours in oven at 65degC
+For best results, TPU needs to be dried after every print.
+One user mentioned that they got high-quality parts after drying for 4 hours in the oven at 65 degC

 b.
 Filament Dryer for TPU

-For TPU, filament dryer comes in handy for drying and storing at a time.
-The nature of the TPU is not hygroscopic than other filaments, so printing it in a dryer is a great way to achieve high-quality prints.
+For TPU, a filament dryer comes in handy for drying and storing at a time.
+The nature of the TPU is not hygroscopic as other filaments, so printing it in a dryer is a great way to achieve high-quality prints.

 Amazon has the SUNLU Upgraded dry box, which most people use to dry their TPU spool.
 You can also find other options online.